Highlights Of The Program

 13:30 - 13:55

-ACCELERATING mRNA THERAPEUTIC DEVELOPMENT AND OPTIMISATION THROUGH PREDICTIVE MECHANISTIC MODELING
+ACCELERATING mRNA THERAPEUTIC DEVELOPMENT AND OPTIMISATION THROUGH PREDICTIVE MECHANISTIC MODELLING

 Luca Marchetti